plotly/dash-labs/docs/DOCUMENTATION.md

 ![](https://i.imgur.com/wqeZY0B.png)

 ## Component constructor specialization
-Another advantage to the component constructor paradigm is that templates can specialize the representation of the difference components.
+Another advantage to the component constructor paradigm is that templates can specialize the representation of the different components.
 For example, Dash Bootstrap templates can use `dbc.Select` in place of `dcc.Dropdown` for `tp.dropdown()`.
 And DDK templates can use `ddk.Graph` in place of `dcc.Graph` for `tp.graph()`.

 ## Predefined templates